skamkar/shapley-the-brute/README.md

 For example, given x = [1,1] and y = sigmoid(np.sum(x)), the contributions of
 x[0] and x[1], with respect to the output y, is x_contrib = ~[0.19, 0.19].

-[Shapley values](https://en.wikipedia.org/wiki/Shapley_value) have a several great properties, one of which is that that contributions will sum to the output.
+[Shapley values](https://en.wikipedia.org/wiki/Shapley_value) have several great properties, one of which is that that contributions will sum to the output.
 From the previous example, x_contrib[0] + x_contrib[1] + sigmoid(0) = 0.88, which also equals sigmoid(1+1).
 Sigmoid of 0 must be considered as it represents the null set, or equivalently, E[f(x)].